acuoci/ATP/practicals/openfoam-docker/openfoam-docker-mac/README.md

 <img src="./figmac/terminal-out-6.png" alt="out6" width="1200"/>

 ## 8. Test
-In order to test that everything was correctly installed, open a terminal and follow the instruction at Point 5 (Run Container).
-You will enter into the container where you can louch OpenFOAM commands.
+In order to test that everything was correctly installed, open a terminal and follow the instructions at Point 5 (Run Container).
+You will enter into an envirnoment where OpenFOAM is installed.
 Try to open the graphical application **Paraview** as follows:
 ```
 paraview
 ```